 Because they have historically preferred reformist instead of revolutionary methods, liberals have invariably locked themselves into white South African politics, making them hostages of the racially privileged whites.
 The poor performance of the Progs after 1963 indicates that it was only the wealthiest whites, fearing no competition from blacks, who were ready to relax the regime of racial oppression.

 For two decades after 1910 black leaders clung to the illusion that political moderation on their part would persuade a critical mass of white voters to elect a reformist government that would incrementally abolish racism.
-But Liberals made no headway among a white population that recognised and cherished its status of privilege at the expense of the blacks.
+But Liberals made no headway among a white population that recognized and cherished its status of privilege at the expense of the blacks.
 Liberals consistently opted to yield to the prejudices of the whites, leading to a parting of the ways in the post-war years.

 ‘The Africans’ Claims’, adopted by the ANC conference in 1943, defines the divergent paths hewn by those who had formerly been allies.
 Democracy in South Africa would inevitably result in the political dominance of the African majority.
 As this was an outcome whites found unacceptable, the liberals preferred to compromise democratic principles and capitulate to racial bigotry.
 In opposition to the integrationist project of the liberals, the liberation movement put forward a national democratic revolution.
 The liberation movement’s vision is captured in the preamble of the Freedom Charter, as ‘South Africa belongs to all who live in it!’
 But this would only be realized by a democratic transformation that would amount to a political revolution.